 Don’t forget, you can always walk in particularly sacred time for Muslims and you ought to be mindful of your apparel in Marrakech.
 Also, at this time, think twice before publicly drinking, especially during the fasting month of Ramadan.

-Back in Marrakech, and on the beach,”anything goes” dress-wise but hope to get noticed if that’s the case.
+Back in Marrakech, and on the beach, "anything goes” dress-wise but expect to get noticed if that’s the case.
 Smoking or eating in public spaces during the day is not advised, especially near the places of worship.

 Food & Drink

-From the embers of a fire, along with flavorsome salads or enjoy delicious Moroccan tea with us.
+From the embers of a fire, along with flavorsome salads, enjoy delicious Moroccan tea with us.
 Dessert isn’t really a huge deal in mealtimes.
-Generally, fruits like pomegranate, melon, peaches, grapes etc. are served with a glass of the ubiquitous mint tea.
-Other fruits particular to Morocco are all figs, dates and sweet pears.
+Generally, fruits like pomegranate, melon, peaches, grapes, etc. are served with a glass of the ubiquitous mint tea.
+Other fruits particular to Morocco are all figs, dates, and sweet pears.
 It is a pleasure to get invited into a Moroccan home.

 The having of tea really is a social network that opens conversations and connects people with their own heritage.
-You will without doubt enjoy countless glasses of exotic food; fresh, seasonal fruit & veggies all grown in Morocco and of course, lean meat (often lamb).
+You will, without doubt, enjoy countless glasses of exotic food: fresh, seasonal fruit & veggies all grown in Morocco and, of course, lean meat (often lamb).
 Sweet snacks are wonderful Moroccan pastries that are made with honey and almonds.
-They create a thoughtful gift to take along if you use Earthenware pot.
+They create a thoughtful gift to take along if you use an Earthenware pot.
 The dishes are slowly cooked over charcoal and couscous (semolina steamed three times to keep it mild ).

-The Berbers were of course, the original people of Morocco that the Arabs didn’t invade before the 7th C. Eventually, almost all Berbers converted to Islam and were accepted.
+The Berbers were of course, the original people of Morocco that the Arabs didn’t invade before the 7th century.
+Eventually, almost all Berbers converted to Islam and were accepted.

 Today, Berber individuality is powerful in Morocco and also among the people.
 Berber habits are unique in terms of design & art, music, dress & jewelry, and wedding rites.
 It is also formally known as Morocco’s second speech (alongside Arabic).

-Flights from the United Kingdom have an average of only 3.5 hours to Marrakech and there are 6 airlines on scheduled routes.
-Marrakech airport is just a 15 minute drive from the city and we can also arrange for your transfer from the airport.
+Flights from the United Kingdom have an average of only 3.5 hours to Marrakech, and there are 6 airlines on scheduled routes.
+Marrakech airport is just a 15-minute drive from the city, and we can also arrange for your transfer from the airport.
 There are currently no official requirements for travelers to have specific inoculations before coming into this country.
-However, we recommend that you be up-to-date together with jabs for Hepatitis A, Typhoid, Tetanus and Polio.
-Alternatively, with time to spare, you can also reach Morocco by train in approx. 42 hours from London (we have done it!) .
+However, we recommend that you be up-to-date together with jabs for Hepatitis A, Typhoid, Tetanus, and Polio.
+Alternatively, with time to spare, you can also reach Morocco by train at approx. 42 hours from London (we have done it!).
 This includes an overnight at Algeciras (or Tarifa).
-EU nationals do not need a visa to enter Morocco and are allowed to remain here for 90 days at a time.
+EU Nationals do not need a visa to enter Morocco and are allowed to remain here for 90 days at a time.
 You should have atleast 6 months of validity remaining on your passport.

 Currency

-We recommend that you use a cashpoint on arrival, or change GBP or Eur at bureau de change.
-The Moroccan currency is the Dirham (MAD) and is a closed currency (though it could be possible to purchase it at certain airport exchange desks).
-Approx. Exchange prices are 1: 14.5 MAD and $1: 10.5 MAD.
+We recommend that you use a cashpoint on arrival or change GBP or Euro at a bureau de change.
+The Moroccan currency is the Dirham (MAD), which is a closed currency (though it could be possible to purchase it at certain airport exchange desks).
+The approximate exchange prices are 1:14.5 MAD and $1:10.5 MAD.

 Some Vocabulary